k-nuth/c-api/README.md

 ## Advanced Installation

-Bitprim is a high performance node, so we have some options and pre-built packages tuned for several platforms.
+Knuth is a high performance node, so we have some options and pre-built packages tuned for several platforms.
 Specifically, you can choose your computer _microarchitecture_ to download a pre-build executable compiled to take advantage of the instructions available in your processor.
 For example:

 ```